ruanchaves/napolab/README.md

 **💡 Contribute**: We're open to expanding Napolab!
 Suggest additions in the issues.
 For more information, read our [CONTRIBUTING.md](CONTRIBUTING.md).

 🌍 For broader accessibility, all datasets have translations in **Catalan, English, Galician and Spanish** using the `facebook/nllb-200-1.3B model` via [Easy-Translate](https://github.com/ikergarcia1996/Easy-Translate).

-## 📊 Napolab and Experiments with Large Language Models (LLMs)

-A new format of Napolab specifically designed for researchers experimenting with Large Language Models (LLMs) is now available.
-This format includes two main fields:

-* **Prompt**: The input prompt to be fed into the LLM.
-* **Answer**: The expected classification output label from the LLM, which is always a number between 0 and 5.

-The dataset in this format can be accessed at [https://huggingface.co/datasets/ruanchaves/napolab](https://huggingface.co/datasets/ruanchaves/napolab).
-If you've evaluated recent LLMs on this benchmark, please let us know!
-We'd love to hear about it.

 ## Leaderboards